 LACEY, Wash. – Saint Martin’s University has received approval from the Northwest Commission on Colleges and Universities (NWCCU) to add a bachelor of science in nursing (BSN) program to its education offerings.
-Saint Martin's will enroll students into the traditional BSN program beginning fall 2019, pending approval from the Washington Nursing Care Quality Assurance Commission.
+Saint Martin's will enroll students into the traditional BSN program beginning fall 2019, pending approval from the Washington Nursing Care Quality Assurance Commission [Update: the nursing program received approval from the Washington Nursing Care Quality Assurance Commission in March 2019 to enroll traditional BSN students beginning fall 2019].
 The creation of the Saint Martin’s BSN program will help fill a void in Washington, since no baccalaureate nursing program exists between Portland and Tacoma.
 For fall 2019, Saint Martin’s will admit 25 first-year students for its four-year BSN program and will begin admitting upper division transfer students in fall 2020, which is in addition to its RN-to-BSN program that provides an option for nurses with an associate’s degree or diploma to complete their BSN in a year.

 “We are excited about creating a pre-licensure BSN program at Saint Martin’s.
 The program will serve a critical need for nurses locally.
 We also anticipate BSN students from Hawaii, Guam and the Pacific Islands, so our BSN graduates will fill a need outside the local area as well,” said Teri Moser Woo, Ph.D., RN, ARNP, CPNP-PC, CNL, FAANP, director of nursing at Saint Martin’s.